WHAT IS CUSHING'S DISEASE

 There are several mechanisms which can lead to Cushing’s syndrome and, as they are treated differently, it is important to determine which one is at work in a given animal.

-In the normal body, the pituitary gland, located at the base of the brain, can detect when cortisol levels in the blood are declining.
+In the normal body, the pituitary gland, located at the base of the brain, can detect when cortisol levels in the blood are getting low.
 In response, the pituitary secretes a stimulating substance, called "ACTH," which causes the adrenal gland to release more cortisol.
 When the pituitary gland detects that cortisol levels are again appropriate, it stops its stimulatory message.

 You can think of the pituitary gland as a sort of a thermostat for cortisol, though the pituitary gland regulates many other hormones as well.
 This raising and lowering of cortisol blood level is regulated throughout the day via ACTH secretion and occurs rapidly.